Someday (The Strokes song): Appearances in other media

 This song was featured in the 2006 movie Click, starring Adam Sandler, and on the Major League Baseball 2K8 soundtrack.

-It was sampled on Rhymefest's song "Devil's Pie", produced by Mark Ronson, from the album Blue Collar.
+It was sampled on Rhymefest's song "Devil's Pie", produced by Mark Ronson from the album Blue Collar.

-The Australian ISP iiNet frequently uses the track to "Someday" in their advertisements.
+The Australian ISP iiNet frequently uses "Someday" in its advertisements.
 As of 2018, TUI also use the song.

 On January 20, 2017, Julia Jacklin covered the song on Like a Version, a program hosted by Australian radio station Triple J.